BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

 <p>
-The book is a mesmerizing work of art and I frankly cannot recommend it highly enough.
+The book is a mesmerizing work of art and I cannot recommend it highly enough.
 </p>

 <p>
 This is the author's preface for the book: Ms. George's description of the process of writing and publishing "My Side of the Mountain":